Abstracts

 Poster Presentation Guidelines

-• All accepted poster presenters must create a poster to be on display within the designated poster hall.
+• Poster presenters must create a poster to be on display within the designated poster hall.

-• There will be a Poster Hall located at the Anaheim Convention Center and Marriot.
-Each poster hall will be organized by topic area.
+• There will be a Poster Hall located at the Walter E. Washington Convention Center, Hall A. The Poster Hall will be organized by topic area.

-• Each poster will be designated for presentation one day based on the program’s date.
+• Each poster will be designated for presentation on one day based on the program’s date.

-• Poster presenters should set-up their posters between 8:30 AM PDT- 9:45 AM PDT on the day of their presentation.
-Posters must be removed between 6:00 PM PDT – 6:45 PM PDT.
-Posters that remain after 6:45 PM PDT will be discarded.
+• Poster presenters scheduled for Saturday & Sunday should set up their posters between 8:30 AM EST- 9:45 AM EST on the day of their presentation.
+Posters must be removed between 6:00 PM EST – 6:30 PM EST. Posters that remain after 6:30 PM EST will be discarded.

 • Poster presenters will have a designated Q&A time to present their work to the public.
 This time will be available as the meeting approaches.